Mala, Kerala: History

 Mala is a multicultural society.
 Migrants from different parts of the world settled in Mala; especially noteworthy are the Jews from Palestine (Eretz Israel), Brahmins from the Konkan and Kudumbis and Konkanis from Goa.

 It had a major inland port, and people from Ambazhakad, Kuzhur, Kadukutty, and other people used to bring their goods to Mala to transport it to Kottapuram or Kochi.
 The major items of trade were betel leaves, cut stone (Vettu Kall), toddy, coconut, spices, and wood.
 Today it does not have such importance because of the high network of roads.

 In olden times, Mala used to be affected by floods in monsoons.
 The business was not very much concerned because a major mode of transport was through the water itself.

 Tipu Sultan attacked it.
 Nedumkotta(Travancore lines) had passed through Kottamuri, Vattakotta.
 The fort was made by dumping soil to a height of 15 to 16 meters.
 After the defeat of Tipu Sultan, this fort was leveled gradually, but now also as you move towards the south of Mala, you will experience many ups and downs.
 And names also derived due to the presence of fort.
 Kottamury And Vattakota are an example of that.
 Literally, in Malayalam Kottamury means "where the fort is cut" (Kotta = fort; Mury = cut), and Vattakotta means "round fort."

 Education

 Mala is a major educational educational hub consisting of four higher secondary schools, six English and Malayalam medium high schools, two engineering colleges, a BEd college, an MBA college, a government industrial training institute, a medical college, and many other professional institutions.
-Some of the famous educational institutions are Al-Azhar School, Government Model LP School (established in 1893), Holy Child School, Holy Grace Academy, St. Antony's High School, Soccorso Convent School, St. Joseph's College, St. Theresa's College, Kadicheeni Training Institute, Jesus Training college, METS School of Engineering, St. Antony's College, Carmel College, Mala for Women and GTEC Computer Education.
+Some of the famous educational institutions are MET's School of Engineering, Al-Azhar School, Government Model LP School (established in 1893), Holy Child School, Holy Grace Academy, St. Antony's High School, Soccorso Convent School, St. Joseph's College, St. Theresa's College, Kadicheeni Training Institute, Jesus Training college, St. Antony's College, Carmel College, Mala for Women and GTEC Computer Education.